simsoll/frontend-first-assignment/handover.md

 products, so there has to be at least two pages with products.
 * Purchase history that lists earlier purchases.
-* Scanning function (on the mobile version) of barcodes or products serial numbers which allow for quick order and delivery.
+* Scanning function (on the mobile version) of barcodes or products serial numbers which allow for quick purchase and delivery.
 You may fake this feature through the camera on the mobile phone, or you may try out libraries that supports this functionality.

 # General considerations